clerk/javascript/docs/PUBLISH.md

 **Important:**
 Before requesting a snapshot release, ensure that your Clerk organization membership status is set to "Public".
 Otherwise, the snapshot release will fail.
 To set your status to "Public", follow [these steps](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-your-membership-in-organizations/publicizing-or-hiding-organization-membership).

+**Important:**
+When using a snapshot release, it's highly recommended you install a specific version directly (eg `npm i @clerk/nextjs@4.27.0-snapshot.v609cd23`).
+Do not use the `@snapshot` tag to get the most recent snapshot release, as this will result in unexpected behavior when another member publishes their own snapshot.

 To perform a snapshot release, simply comment `!snapshot` in your PR.
 Once the packages are built and published (~2mins), [clerk-cookie](https://github.com/clerk-cookie) will post a reply with the published versions ([example](https://github.com/clerk/javascript/pull/1329#issuecomment-1586970784)).
 Simply install the snap version using `npm install` as usual.

 Notes: